kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.7.2 - July XX, 2021 =
+* Added video player option "None" which will disable all plugin-related CSS and JS on the front end.

 = 4.7.1 - July 19, 2021 =
 * Updated Video.js to version 7.13.3